jdbctemplatemapper/jdbctemplatemapper/readme.md

 }
 ```

-The following will be the effect
+The following will be the effect of the configuration:

-For insert()
+* created on:
- * createdOn, updatedOn properties will be set to the current datetime.
+For insert the matching property value on the model will be set to the current datetime.
+Property should be of type LocalDateTime
+* update on:
- * createdBy, updatedBy properties will be set to the value returned by implementation of IRecordOperatorResolver
+For update the matching property value on the model will be set to the current datetime.
+Property should be of type LocalDateTime
+* created by:
- * if version is configured the version property will be set to 1
+For insert the matching property value on the model will be set to value returned by implementation of IRecordOperatorResolver

- For update()
- * updatedOn property will be set to current time
+* updated by:
- * updatedBy property will be set to the value returned by implementation of IRecordOperatorResolver
+For update the matching property value on the model will be set to value returned by implementation of IRecordOperatorResolver
+* version:
- * if version is configured the update() will increment the version if successful.
-If version is stale OptimisticLockingException will be thrown
+For update the matching property value on the model will be incremented if successful.
+If version is stale, an OptimisticLockingException will be thrown.
+The version property should be of type Integer.

 **Logging:**